BenjaminShinar/Books-Resources/Microsoft Azure Fundamentals/README.md

 - contributor/custom
 - owner

-Rbac is hierarchical, permissions at a parent scope (such as subscription) apply to all chile scopes (resource groups, resources). it is possbile to have multiple roles apply at once, with the permissions combining.
+Rbac is hierarchical, permissions at a parent scope (such as subscription) apply to all chile scopes (resource groups, resources). it is possible to have multiple roles apply at once, with the permissions combining.

 #### Zero Trust Model